TahDeh/TCGA_Acquisition_site_project/README.md

 Since deep feature extraction is a time consuming process, extracted DenseNet and KimiaNet deep features are provided in pickle files.
 Pickle files

+If you would like to access extracted deep features, please contac me at @taher.dehkhar@gmail.com